Spcman/stable-diffusion-m1/_posts/2022-11-25-using-dreambooth-on-mac.md

 ---
 With [DreamBooth](https://dreambooth.github.io/) you can fine-tune and add your own images into the AI art’s learning model.
 Unoriginally I thought I would experiment by feeding it images of me!
 Feeding it only 15 pictures I was still blown away.

 I did try to get this running locally on my Mac but ended up using Google’s Colab for this experiment.
-This is cheating I know, however, training a new model is an infrequent task so why spend too long figuring it all out on the Mac when Colab does the job for free.
+This is cheating in the context of my blog, however, training a new model is an infrequent task so why spend too long figuring it all out on the Mac when a Colab notebook already does the job.
 The whole training process takes about 30 mins.

 Having Google Drive (gdrive) setup is handy so you can permanently save the new check-point model generated.
 The only other prerequisite is having a [HuggingFace access token](https://huggingface.co/) but this is free also.
 You just have to create an account and read/accept the terms.